-R-values for the roof deck are added up by summing the values of the Layer/NominalRValue.
+If nominal R-value is used, the R-value is summed for all insulation layers.
 If the roof construction was determined to have Rigid Foam Sheathing, an R-value of 5 is subtracted from the roof R-value sum to account for the R-value of the sheathing in the HEScore construction.
+The nearest discrete R-value from the list of possible R-values for that roof type is used to determine an assembly code.
+Then, the assembly R-value of the corresponding assembly code from the lookup table is used.
+The lookup table can be found at hescorehpxml\lookups\lu_roof_eff_rvalue.csv.